-Note: You can sign up for a Google Group mailing list to receive notifications when new versions of the tools are available.
+Note: You can sign up for a Google Group mailing list to receive updates on HathiTrust ingest tools.

 HathiTrust has a mission to ensure the long-term preservation and accessibility of materials in the digital archive.
 Ensuring consistency among materials submitted from different sources is one way we do this.
 To ensure consistency, we have defined baseline requirements for content in a number of areas, including:

 - Item identifiers (i.e. how each individual submitted item is identified and named)